School admissions privacy notice

-Admissions are a team of 5 staff who manage 1st year entry admission into school (reception and Y7) as well as transfer requests for a child to move to a new school.
+Admissions are a team of five staff who manage first year entry admission into school (reception and Y7) as well as transfer requests for a child to move to a new school.
 The team works with residence of Gateshead as well as those families who move into the borough.

-Fair Access are a team of 4 people (1 teacher and 3 Education Support Staff) who support children, young people, parents and schools through the process of transferring into a new school via the primary and secondary fair access process.
+Fair Access are a team of four people (one teacher and three Education Support Staff) who support children, young people, parents and schools through the process of transferring into a new school via the primary and secondary fair access process.
 The team also monitors schools placement of young people on alternative education.

-Primary Behaviour Support are a team of 2 teachers and 5 specialist behaviour support teaching assistants who work in schools to support primary aged children and schools with children's behaviour.
+Primary Behaviour Support are a team of two teachers and five specialist behaviour support teaching assistants who work in schools to support primary aged children and schools with children's behaviour.
 They will also signpost parents to support provided by other agencies.

 In the area of exclusions there are two officers who work with schools/academies, children and young people and parents; an Exclusion officer who manages the exclusions process and an Assessment and Triage officer who works with permanently excluded pupils and those who are medically unfit to attend mainstream school to ensure that they are in receipt of appropriate educational provision.

-Legal Intervention (Non-attendance) Team is a team of 4 staff who are responsible for;
+Legal Intervention (Non-attendance) Team is a team of four staff who are responsible for;